yeerock/face-extractor/README.md

 ## Demo

-Check out the live demo [here](https://yeerock.000webhostapp.com/face-extractor/index.html){:target="_blank"} to see the face detection and extraction in action.
+Check out the live demo [here](https://yeerock.000webhostapp.com/face-extractor/index.html) to see the face detection and extraction in action.
+(Opens in a new tab/window)

 ## Getting Started